 Hard water is found in 85 percent of America.
 Hard water is usually defined as having high levels of calcium and magnesium; the greater the concentration of these minerals, the harder the water.

-If you are on a municipal water system, the officials can share with you the level of mineral content in your water supply.
-There are also water testing kits available that you can use at home, as well as, companies that will test your water supply.
+If you are on a municipal water system, the officials can tell you the level of mineral content in your water supply.
+There are also companies that will test your water supply.
 Testing is particularly important if you use well water.

 Hard Water Laundry Problems

-How to Use Laundry Detergents and Hard Water
+How to Select and Use Laundry Detergents in Hard Water

-You can also add 1/2 cup of laundry borax to each load.
-Borax provides water softening by producing (forming a chelate with the minerals so that they are no longer available for reactions) a soluble calcium complex and boosts surfactant performance by preventing precipitation of a calcium/surfactant complex.
+You can also add 1/2 cup laundry borax to each load.
+Borax provides water softening by producing a soluble calcium complex (forming a chelate with the minerals so that they are no longer available for reactions) and boosts surfactant performance by preventing precipitation of a calcium/surfactant complex.

 How to Make Laundry Water Softer

-Water softener systems which exchange sodium for calcium and magnesium may also be connected to the water supply lines.
-However, those on sodium-restricted diets should consult their physicians before adding a water softener system to lines that supply water for drinking and cooking because the sodium content of the water will increase.
+Water softener systems that exchange sodium for calcium and magnesium may also be connected to the water supply lines.
+However, anyone on a sodium-restricted diet should consult a physician before adding a water softener system to lines that supply water for drinking and cooking because the sodium content of the water will increase.

-Two studies, conducted by the independent testing firm Scientific Services S/D of New York and funded by the Water Quality Research Foundation (WQRF), reveal that by using softened water in washing machines, detergent use can be reduced by 50 percent.
-In softened water, water temperatures can be reduced to 60 degrees F. or cold water instead of 100 degree F. hot water and still achieve the same or better stain removal and cleaning.
+Two studies, published in 2009 and 2010, conducted by the independent testing firm Scientific Services S/D of New York and funded by the Water Quality Research Foundation (WQRF), reveal that by using softened water in washing machines, detergent use can be reduced by 50 percent.
+In softened water, water temperatures can be reduced to 60 degrees F cold water, instead of 100 degrees F hot water, and still achieve the same or better stain removal and cleaning.

 Researchers used varying levels of hardness and several different name brand detergents in washing machines.
-It was found that significant savings was noted for all levels of hardness, even hardness as low as 5 grains per gallon.
+It was found that significant savings were noted for all levels of hardness, even hardness as low as five grains per gallon.
 In a look at stain removal, half to the entire amount of manufacturers' recommended levels of detergent was added.
-Water hardness ranged from none to 30 gpg, and wash temperature was 60, 80 and 100 degree F. It was found that using softer water is better at removing stains than increased water temperature or more detergent being used.
+Water hardness ranged from none to 30 gpg, and wash temperature was 60, 80, and 100 degrees F. It was found that using softer water is better at removing stains than increased water temperature or more detergent being used.

 Fixing Hard Water Laundry Stains on Clothes

 If you have not installed a mechanical water softening system, to remedy problems that have already occurred, fill the washer with the hottest water appropriate for the fabric.
 Add four times the normal amount of detergent and one cup water conditioner.
 Agitate just long enough to wet the clothes.
-Soak overnight or for about twelve hours.
+Soak overnight or for about 12 hours.
 Drain and spin without agitating.
-Launder the garments, using regular cycle, no detergent and one cup of water conditioner.
+Launder the garments, using a regular cycle, no detergent, and one cup of water conditioner.

-To remove white residue mineral and detergent stains, soak in solution of one cup white distilled vinegar to one gallon of water for 30 minutes.
+To remove white residue mineral and detergent stains, soak fabrics in a solution of one cup white distilled vinegar to one gallon of water for 30 minutes.
 Rinse thoroughly, then launder.

 Chlorine Bleach and Hard Water

-Many times hard water contains iron particulates which when combined with chlorine bleach produces iron oxide or rust which can stain clothes.
-Learn more about about how to handle this type of hard water and how to remove the stains using a rust stain remover.
+Many times hard water contains iron particulates which when combined with chlorine bleach produce iron oxide or rust which can stain clothes.
+Learn more about how to handle rusty water and how to remove the stains using a rust stain remover.